Koi Pond Heating Equipment

 These units have accurate digital thermostats (except Nano) and Titanium heating elements for ultimate corrosion resistance AND can accept water flow through either direction thanks to the newly designed exterior flow switch.
 Accurate to + or - 0.1 deg C. To calculate the correct heater you will need 1kw per 1000 gallons.
 Units up to 3 kw can be connected to a normal domestic mains supply.
 For kw ratings in excess of 3 kw, heavy duty circuits will be required.
 All heaters come with 1.5" female threaded end caps for connection to existing 1.5" pipe work (either solvent or pressure) IP 20 rated, will need protection from inclement weather.
 The smaller analogue, Nano models can be mounted either vertically or horizontally.

 Hydro-Pro Inverter Heat Pumps.

-The latest inverter heat pumps from the Hydro-Pro range introduced earlier this year are not only super efficient, but are very competitively priced.
+The latest inverter heat pumps from the Hydro-Pro range year are not only super efficient, but are very competitively priced.
 They are whisper quiet, being among the quietest heat pump range we have yet found, largely because they use ABS casings that do not amplify noise or resonate like a conventional metal body.
-They can be controlled down to 5 deg C for use through Winter and have accurate electronic controllers that will prevent large temperature swings - VERY important for Koi Ponds.
+They can be controlled down to 6 deg C for use through Winter and have accurate electronic controllers that will prevent large temperature swings - VERY important for Koi Ponds.